 CAVAT provides a method for managing trees as public assets rather than liabilities.
 It is designed not only to be a strategic tool and aid to decision-making in relation to the tree stock as a whole, but also to be applicable to individual cases, where the value of a single tree needs to be expressed in monetary terms.

 Therefore there are two versions of the CAVAT method.
 The Full method is recommended for use in decisions concerning individual trees or groups, when precision is required and sufficient time is available for a full assessment.
 The Quick method is intended specifically as a strategic tool for management of the stock as a whole, as if it were a financial asset of the community.

-For 2015 there will be no rise in the unit value factor as there has been zero inflation.
-The unit value factor is built into the CAVAT calculator on the spreadsheet in link below and is currently £15.88.
+The current unit value factor (UVF) is built into the CAVAT calculator on the spreadsheet in link below and is currently £15.88.

 Here is a brief summary of how the Islington tree officers have been using CAVAT to secure compensation from firms who have damaged their trees by Jim Chambers, Urban Forest Manager

 “Back in 2007 I was called out to deal with a tree that a skip lorry had destroyed.
 I managed to gather information on what happened and sent a bill to the skip company.